marcoonroad/marcoonroad.github.io/_posts/2018-09-29-The-Next-Blockchains-from-The-Future.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8">
 </script>

-The whole self-amendment nature would enable novel features for the Blockchains.
+The whole self-amendment nature would unfold novel features for the Blockchains.
 Think in Git.
 Blockchains, all of they, suffer from eventual Split / Hard-fork.
 _Self-Amending Ledgers_ enable the _safe_, _agreed upon_ and _consistent_ merge
 of previously forked distributed ledgers.
-It's enable even the merge of _unrelated_ blockchains (without common ancestor, as is the case of forks) such as Bitcoin and Ethereum.
+It enables even the merge of _unrelated_ blockchains (without common ancestor, unlike forks which share one) such as Bitcoin and Ethereum.
 Today, the community of developer hands & minds revolves around the deployment of Smart Contracts.
 The next community of developer hands & minds would aim fast iterations of additional features, and